asynx6/SAMP-Discord-Rich-Presence-Customizable-/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-*Developed with ❤️ for the SA-MP Community.*
+*Developed for the SA-MP Community.*